zhangweijian97/LogseqNote/pages/dme presentation.md

 We define a variable y to be the linear combination of x.
 As you can see, y is also a linear combination of s.
 By central limit theorem, y is more gaussian than any of s.
 And if y equals one of the s, it is least gaussian.
 Therefore, we can maximize the non-gaussianity of y, to find the independent components s.
+To do this, we need methods to measure the non-gaussianity.
 ###
 讲
 ###